 player, new Sony" would be matches, but "Sony DVD players" or "Sony DVDs player" would not.

-You can search for items by entering keywords in the search box at the top of most eBay pages.
-Our searches aren't case-sensitive, so it doesn’t matter whether you use capital or lowercase letters.
+Our searches aren't case-sensitive, so it doesn't matter whether you use capital or lowercase letters.

 To refine your search and get more precise results, you can combine search operators with your search words.
 This is also known as Boolean logic.